wingz-inc/traefik/docs/toml.md

 ## Mesos generic backend

-Træfɪk can be configured to use Mesos as a backend configuration:
+Træfik can be configured to use Mesos as a backend configuration:

 ```toml